tramduong/tramduong.github.io/resume.md

 - Utilized SharePoint and Excel to gather and manipulate data to forecast expenses for accrual analysis.
 - Collected data through SQL queries to analyze monthly expenses for creating expense reports.
 - Designed and performed SQL and Access queries for colleagues to assist with problem solving and decision making.
-- Reworked existing manual processes to allow for greater automation and digitization resulting in more effective an efficient work procedure.
+- Reworked existing manual processes to allow for greater automation and digitization resulting in more effective and efficient work procedures (30% faster).
 - Handled multiple implementation projects to support automatic and improvement on traditional procedure.
 - Analyzed data into Power BI to create visualizations for flow of company expenditures, cost efficiency analysis, and work schedules.